waku-org/nwaku/waku/v2/README.md

 Setting up a `wakunode2` on the smallest [digital ocean](https://docs.digitalocean.com/products/droplets/how-to/) droplet, you can either

 * compile on a stronger droplet featuring the same CPU architecture and downgrade after compiling, or
-* activate swap on the smallest droplet.
+* activate swap on the smallest droplet, or
+* use Docker.

 ### Waku v2 Protocol Test Suite